The Congo has announced a new Ebola outbreak. Here's what you need to know - ExBulletin

 The Congo has announced a new Ebola outbreak.
 Here's what you need to know

-Dakar, Senegal – Congolese authorities announced a new Ebola outbreak this week.
+CongoAuthorities announced a new Ebola outbreak earlier this week.
 This has killed more than 12 people in the southern province.

-Samples analyzed at the Biomedical Institute in Kinshasa, the Congolese capital, confirmed the presence of the most virulent strain of the virus known as Zaire, the country's early name.
+Samples analyzed at the National Institute of Biomedical Sciences Kinshasathe Congolese capital confirmed the presence of the most virulent strain of the virus known as “Zaire,” the country's early name.

-The announcement is further undermining the country's already vulnerable healthcare system by US aid cuts as authorities face new, strengthened fighting in the east.
+The announcement is further undermining the country's already vulnerable health care system by cuts in US aid as authorities face new, intensified fighting in the East.

 How is Ebola sent?